Lily0Lotus/Lily0Lotus/README.md

 <h3 align="left">Hi!
-My name is Lily0Lotus and I'm a person, from somewhere from Earth</h3>
+My name is Lily0Lotus and I'm a person from somewhere from Earth</h3>

 ###